Search

 Situation

-In our budget we had included costs to cover PVG memberships, food and hygiene certificates and barista trainings for those who would be interested in these fields of employment and functioned as valuable additions to CVs; these trainings were all be completed in house under supervision and with support from our teaching staff.
+In our budget, we included costs for PVG memberships, food hygiene certificates, and barista training for participants interested in these employment fields, as these qualifications serve as valuable additions to New Scots’ CVs.
+All training sessions were conducted in-house under the supervision and support of our teaching staff.

-We hired additional laptops so participants could work effectively and independently on CVs and job applications.
+We also hired additional laptops to enable participants to work effectively and independently on their CVs and job applications.

 Involvement of New Scots in project

-We ran two separate groups for up to 20 learners in total twice per week (at 2 hours each) over the course of 4 weeks each time during a period of 28 weeks.
+We ran two separate groups for up to 20 learners in total, meeting twice a week over a 28-week period, with each group participating in four-week blocks.

 Impact

-Participants were enthusiastic to complete these certificates which were all supervised and conducted in-house with a teacher for language support when needed.
+Participants demonstrated enthusiasm for completing these certificates, which were all supervised and delivered in-house, with language support provided by our teaching staff when needed.

 Challenges encountered